top of page

 Ukraine - Hopak

-This dance is performed by couples, but features male dancers performing spectacular jumps.
+This dance is performed by couples, and features the dancers performing spectacular jumps.
 The music is typically set in a 2/4 time signature and is a continuous presentation of energy and celebration.
+The Hopak also features tambourines adding a rhythmically challenging element for the students.

 USA.png